On the Rate of Asymptotic Regularity of Iterative Methods for Nonexpansive Mappings in CAT(0) Spaces and Hyperbolic Optimization: Introduction

 As observed in \cite{colao2025optimizer, foglia2024halpernsgd}, Gradient Descent (GD) can be seen as a special case of the Krasnosel'ski\u{\i}--Mann (KM) iteration.
 The same works also point out the existence of alternative schemes, such as the Halpern and Viscosity iterations, which achieve faster convergence rates than KM and GD.
 These methods have been studied in both linear and nonlinear settings, and can be used to design faster GD-type optimizers for hyperbolic deep neural networks, as already done in the linear case for HalpernSGD \cite{foglia2024halpernsgd}.

-In particular, the rates of asymptotic regularity for both the Krasnosel’skii–Mann and Halpern iteration have been established also in the nonlinear setting .
+In particular, the rates of asymptotic regularity for both the Krasnosel’skii--Mann and Halpern iteration have been established also in the nonlinear setting.
 Our contribution in this work is to extend to specific geodesic spaces the proof techniques originally developed in the linear setting, thereby recovering the same rates of convergence.
-It is worth remarking that part of the results we present in this chapter have already been investigated in the literature, although with different approaches and proofs.
+It is worth remarking that part of the results we present in this paper have already been investigated in the literature, although with different approaches and proofs.
 The aim of this paper is therefore to develop a theoretical understanding of nonlinear optimization and to set the stage for a Hyperbolic version of HalpernSGD.

 The paper is organized as follows.
 Section~\ref{sec:preliminari} provides the mathematical background needed for our analysis.
 Section~\ref{sec:statoarte} reviews existing convergence results for KM and Halpern-type iterations in different geometric settings.
 In Section~\ref{sec:ContributionIperbolici}, we present and prove our main results on convergence rates in specific geodesic spaces, including hyperbolic ones.
-Section~\ref{sec:iperbolicHalpernGD} provides details on the development of the hyperbolic HalpernSGD algorithm.
-Finally, Section~\ref{sec:conclusione} outlines future work and contains our concluding remarks.
+Section~\ref{sec:iperbolicHalpernGD} provides the theoretical construction of a hyperbolic HalpernGD-type optimizer.